bernardellimyckael/Milestone-Project/README.md

 ### Content

--   About section 'What makes our gyms great' text was taken from Pure Gym website.
+-   About section 'What makes our gyms great' text was taken from [Pure Gym website](https://www.puregym.com/).

--   'Our Classes' section was taken from google description for each activity
+-   'Our Classes' section was taken from google description for each activity.

 -   All other content was written by the developer.